Raphiksss/Raphiksss/README.md

 👋Hi, i'm 16 years old beginner and ambitious developer from Russia.
  I'm still learning and i'm don't have a lot of experience but i will try to create something new and useful
+<br><br><br><br><br>
+#Experience:
+-I can create a simple websites with React and Django<br>
+-I also can use Flask or FastApi for Backend<br>
+-I use Telebot and Aiogram to create bots in Telegram actively.<br>
+-I can work with the squlite3 database and use it on websites and in telegramm bots -I also know the how to create parser/grabber scripts.
 </div>